MohamadYusuf/WebRx-Site/docs/sref-binding.md

 # The SRef-Binding

 The sref-binding binds an anchor element (&lt;a&gt; tag) to a state.
-The binding will automatically generate and update the *href* attribute of the anchor to the route (URI) associated with the state.
+The binding will automatically generate and update the <code>href</code> attribute of the anchor to the route (URI) associated with the state.

 Clicking the link will trigger a state transition with optional parameters.